-Bank reviewed the FLI in the fourth quarter of 2023 according to the disclosed forecasts for baseline, downside and upside scenarios.
-The overall macroeconomic situation slightly improved, therefore Erste Group decided to reconsider weights of scenarios.
-Current {Up: 1% - same as 2022, Base: 50% - increase from 40% in 2022, Down: 49% - decrease from 59% in 2022} weights still reflect some adverse economic uncertainties due to war Russia/Ukraine, still high inflation and interest rates and prices of utilities.
+Bank reviewed the FLI in the fourth quarter of 2024 according to the disclosed forecasts for baseline, downside and upside scenarios.
+The overall macroeconomic situation slightly improved, therefore Group decided to reconsider weights of scenarios.
+Current {Up: 28% - increase from 1% in 2023, Base: 50% - same as 2023, Down: 22% - decrease from 49% in 2023} weights still reflect some adverse economic uncertainties due to war Russia/Ukraine, still high inflation and interest rates and prices of utilities.
+By applying FLI component in provisioning we are increasing credit loss allowances by EUR +11.6 mil.